-How Much Is a Phone Bill for One Person?
+How Much Is a Phone Bill per Month for One Person?

 By Ana Gonzalez-Ribeiro, MBA, AFC®

-In 2022, the average monthly cell phone bill was $166.[1]
+In 2024, the cost of an average phone bill per month was $141, a decrease compared to $156 in 2023.[1]
+However, keep in mind this cost could include plans with multiple users and phone purchase billed monthly.
 Cellular plan costs go up for a variety of reasons, including inflation and increased demand for products.
 Some mobile phone carriers even raise their prices mid-contract, so it’s best to shop around to know exactly what you are getting.[2]

 How much should my cell phone bill cost?

-The nationwide average phone bill totals around $166 per month, so you probably shouldn’t be spending more than that.[1]
+The nationwide average phone bill totals around $141 per month, so you probably shouldn’t be spending more than that.[1]
+It should be noted that this figure could include additional people on your plan, the cost of the phone purchase over time, and additional costs like insurance, so it could vary from person to person.
 If your phone bill is too high, evaluate all of your options to make sure you’re getting the best deal.
 Before changing plans or carriers, the following information will help you think about how you use your phone and how you can potentially cut costs.

 What impacts the cost of your phone bill?

 A number of factors influence the cost of a phone bill.
-The total amount you pay per month can depend on the carrier, phone model, how much data you plan to use, plan options and contract type, among other variables.
+The total amount you pay per month can depend on the carrier, phone model, how much data you plan to use, plan options and the number of lines you pay for, among other variables.

 factors that impact the amount of your cell phone bill